This year, we must take responsibility for political changes nationally and locally.

 When we look at the landscape of politics it can be overwhelming.
 By the end of the day, after work, after throwing a couple of loads of laundry to wash, after dinner and after checking homework, what was I supposed to do again?
 Oh yes, save my country from political downfall.
 No need to burn the midnight oil!
 Here are 3 ways busy moms can become politically active now.

 - Choose a cause.
 Although we can lend our voice to every worthy cause, it’s best to choose the one you are truly passionate about.
 If you’re not sure, scan news headlines.
 Does anything jump out at you?
 Pauses you to think?
 Give you goosebumps?
 That’s the one.
 That’s the cause you choose.

 - Share what you’ve learned in small bites.
 While you’re waiting during sports practice can be a good time to talk about education or healthcare.
-When you’re having lunch with friends talk about environment or employment issues.
-In California, we could get the conversation started by simply asking, “Did you know Governor Newsom proposed six months for parental leave?
-I found out that it would be the longest paid leave in America.
-I’m emailing our Senate and Assembly to support it.”
+When you’re having lunch with friends can be a good time to talk about the environment or employment issues.
+The most important question one could ask now is, “Did you know California primaries are now in March?”
+Traditionally, California has held primaries in June.
+Now is the time to be prepared for March.

 Understandably, the third act takes courage and may be out of your comfort zone.
 However, please give it a try.
 You’ll find friends are grateful for the conversation to understand issues that affect our families.
 Certainly, this isn’t a call to become an expert, but it is a call to become politically active.

 Choose a topic, connect with a group, and start the conversation.

 Let’s talk about it!
 Which issues are you passionate about?
 How do you advocate in your community?
 Share in the comments!